-The purpose of this website and blog is to provide information about who I am for interested students and others and to promote discussion on two themes that I care a great deal about – God’s mission and Methodism – that I teach and write about in my work in the College of Christian Studies at George Fox University in Newberg, Oregon (near Portland).
+The purpose of this website and blog is to provide information about who I am for interested students and others and to promote discussion on two themes that I care a great deal about – God’s mission and Methodism.
 I strive to gently integrate these themes in my scholarship as well as in my teaching even if it is not always immediately apparent (even to me) that I am doing that.
 Simply put, I am a United Methodist who cares about the mission of God in the world today and throughout history.
-I believe that Methodism is a movement that is best understood when seen through the lens of Christian mission rather than as an ecclesial institution, even if it is indeed that as well.
-My hope is that this website will be a place for fruitful conversation with students, prospective students, and colleagues in the George Fox University community and beyond.
+My hope is that this website will be a place for fruitful conversation about these things.